alex0000-ops/Cybersecurity-of-AI/pages/Evasion attack.md

 	  PGD attacks are less sensitive to the choice of hyperparameters, providing a stable and reliable method for crafting adversarial examples. [zdroj](https://medium.com/@zachariaharungeorge/unveiling-the-power-of-projected-gradient-descent-in-adversarial-attacks-2f92509dde3c)
+-
+- ## Jacobian-based Saliency Map Attack (JSMA)
+- This [paper](https://arxiv.org/pdf/1511.07528.pdf)introduces another attack called JSMA.
+This is a greedy algorithm that undergoes many iterations which each iteration changes one pixel at a time to increase the targeted misclassification.
+It computes ∇Z(x) (which Z is the logit score for the target label) for a saliency map.
+  Next, it picks and changes the most likely pixel that makes that largest increase (largest gradient).
+The iterations continue until either a set threshold of pixels is modified or it succeeds in misclassify the data.